Luke Douglas

-Luke Archibald Douglas (born 12 May 1986) is a Scotland international rugby league footballer who playes as a for Lower Clarence Magpies in the NRRRL.
+Luke Archibald Douglas (born 12 May 1986) is a Scotland international rugby league footballer who plays as a for Lower Clarence Magpies in the NRRRL.

 Douglas played for the Cronulla-Sutherland Sharks and the Gold Coast Titans in the NRL from 2006 to 2016.
 He also played for St Helens in the Super League in 2017 and 2018, and on loan from the St. Helens at the Leigh Centurions in the 2019 Championship, after which he retired from the sport.

 Through ancestral eligibility, he represented Scotland at the 2013 World Cup, 2016 Four Nations and the 2017 World Cup.

 Early career

 Douglas was born in Yamba, New South Wales, Australia to parents Archibald Christopher (Chris) and Patricia (Trish) Douglas.
 He is of Scottish descent through his paternal grandfather, Archibald, who moved from Glasgow to Maclean, New South Wales.
 Douglas' brother is Australian rugby union representative Kane Douglas.

 Douglas played junior rugby league for the Yamba Eagles and Lower Clarence Magpies.